 Strategic benefits include:

-Studies indicate that utilizing proper valuation models and financing methods can significantly enhance post-acquisition performance
+Studies indicate that utilizing proper valuation models and financing methods can significantly improve post-acquisition performance.

 Companies lacking internal M&A expertise particularly benefit from external advisory support.
 Buy-side M&A advisory teams offer specialized knowledge to help buyers navigate the complex regulatory environment and sophisticated deal structures.